msackton/taelgarverse1720/docs/people/sembarans/nicholas-the-beggar.md

-:octicons-location-24:{ .lg .middle } His body was found by the [Heroes of Cleenseau](<../pcs/cleenseau/heroes-of-cleenseau.md>) on October 22th, 1719 in the [Cleenseau Wood](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau-wood.md>), the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>), [Sembara](<../../gazetteer/greater-sembara/sembara/sembara.md>)
+:octicons-location-24:{ .lg .middle } The His body was found by the [Heroes of Cleenseau](<../pcs/cleenseau/heroes-of-cleenseau.md>) on October 22th, 1719 in the [Cleenseau Wood](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau-wood.md>), the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>), [Sembara](<../../gazetteer/greater-sembara/sembara/sembara.md>)

 An old man with a thick grey beard, a beggar who lived in the ramshackle Beggar's Way outside of [Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>).
 His body was found in the Cleansing of the Ettercap Lair by [Najeer](<../pcs/cleenseau/viepuck.md>), [Izgil](<../pcs/cleenseau/izgil-moonseeker.md>), [Robin](<../pcs/cleenseau/robin-of-abenfyrd.md>), and [Celyn](<../pcs/cleenseau/celyn.md>).
 He was believed to have been killed by spider's on or around October 14th.